 Jo Ann Hattner discusses holiday foods that pregnant women should approach with caution or thorough cooking on a segment with Dr. Kim Mulvihill for CBS 5 Healthwatch.

 WebMD: Yogurt Goes Gourmet quotes Jo Ann Hattner on probiotics.
-Link

 "Yogurt’s live and active cultures contribute friendly bacteria that promote digestive health by settling an upset stomach, promoting regularity, and possibly boosting immunity says Jo Ann Hattner, RD, author of Gut Insight."